-“Too Close” is a psychological thriller that got me hooked from the very beginning.
-In fact, I’m going to give it 5 stars even though it’s not perfect (but hey, nothing is…)
+‘Too Close’ is a psychological thriller that got me hooked from the very beginning.
+In fact, I’m going to give it 5 stars even though it’s not perfect (but as we all know, perfection is impossible to achieve).

 Disclaimer: I’ve received an advanced reader copy of this book via NetGalley in exchange for an honest review.